flimflam-austin/hugo-cms-test/content/quick_reads/20210416-defense-rests/index.md

       use or heart disease.
     _key: f567df003e11
   - order: 2
+    useCheckmark: false
     body: >-
       > "I felt that Derek Chauvin was justified, was acting with objective reasonableness, following Minneapolis police department policy and current standards of law enforcement in his interaction with Mr. Floyd."

       Fmr. police officer and use of force expert Barry Vance Brodd testified